kanggg007/Cyptocurrency_project/README.md

 ## Description of the communication protocols
 Given the limitations due to the pandemic, our communication has been reduced to Slack and video conferences.

+## Machine Model
+There are three models that we have been used including Autoregression time series, LTSM as well as forest random model